Goodwillie Calculus via Adjunction and LS Cocategory: Background

 \subsubsection{Definitions and constructions}

 In \cite{GC1, GC2}, Goodwillie establishes the following definition, in analogy with a function being polynomial of degree 1 or $n$:

-\begin{defn} A functor $F$ is excisive (i.e. 1-excisive) if it takes cocartesian squares to cartesian squares and n-excisive if it takes strongly cocartesian $(n+1)$-cubes to cartesian ones. \end{defn}
+\begin{defn} A functor $F$ is \emph{excisive} (i.e. 1-excisive) if it takes cocartesian squares to cartesian squares and \emph{$n$-excisive} if it takes strongly cocartesian $(n+1)$-cubes to cartesian ones. \end{defn}

-Homology theories (viewed as functors $X \mapsto \Omega^\infty (\Sigma^\infty X \smsh E)$ for some spectrum $E$) are then nice excisive functors.
-In particular, a functor $F$ is excisive, reduced, and preserves filtered colimits if and only if it is a reduced homology theory in this sense.
+Generalized, reduced homology theories, viewed as functors $X \mapsto \Omega^\infty (\Sigma^\infty X \smsh E)$ for some spectrum $E$, are nice excisive functors.
+In particular, a functor $F$ is excisive, reduced, and preserves filtered colimits if and only if it is a generalized, reduced homology theory in this sense.

 We will now give the constructions necessary to produce the $n$-excisive approximations to a functor $F$, $\P_n F$, which are assembled from finite limit constructions, $\T_n F$.
-We let $\join$ denote the topological join (over a point).
+We let $\join$ denote the topological join over a point.